Lysozyme: An Antibacterial Enzyme and a Cause of Egg Allergies

 Anyone who experiences symptoms such as those listed above should see their doctor to get a diagnosis and treatment advice.

 Egg allergies are more common in children than in adults.
 The American College of Allergy, Asthma and Immunology says that 70% of children with an egg allergy no longer have the allergy by the time they reach the age of 16.
 Sometimes an allergy persists into adulthood, however.
 It may even appear for the first time when a person is an adult.
-This variation in the allergy's presence is why the questions in the egg allergy survey above refer to both the past and the present.
+This variation in the allergy's presence is why the questions in the egg allergy poll below refer to both the past and the present.

-Dealing with an Egg Allergy and Egg Substitutions for Baking
+Egg Substitutions for Baking

 The American College of Allergy, Asthma and Immunology website has more information about egg allergies.